watamario15/prime-calculator/README_en.md

 **THE AUTHOR OF THIS SOFTWARE WILL NOT TAKE ANY RESPONSIBILITY FOR ANY DAMAGES BY USING THIS SOFTWARE.**

 # Rights
-This is free software, but **ALL RIGHTS RESERVED**.
-However, it's free to redistribute your completely new one based on this program.
+This software is licensed under the **MIT License**.
+Do not forget to read this super short license before you use/redistribute it.

-But, note that **this software includes an icon retrieved and edited from the [Brain Wiki](https://brain.fandom.com/ja)**.
+However, note that **this software includes an icon retrieved and edited from the [Brain Wiki](https://brain.fandom.com/ja)**.

-Author: watamario, otwthutu15(AtSign)gmail.com
+Author: watamario15, otwthutu15(AtSign)gmail.com

-# Known issues
-    While you are entering with IME, the software stops working.
-Short term mitigation: **Enter with Alphabet/Number input mode.**

-    When you try to paste content from clipboard history in Windows 10, you will no longer be able to operate the software.
-Short term mitigation: **Use Ctrl+V. You can use edit controls in other software to the contents in the Clipboard History to be pastable.**

-    You can't enter with the new IME included in Windows 10 May 2020 Update.
-Short term mitigation: **Enable compatibility mode from the system setting, referring to [this MS page](https://support.microsoft.com/en-us/help/4564002/you-might-have-issues-on-windows-10-version-2004-when-using-some-micro).** (It seems this new IME has numerous problems as of September 2020.)

-I'm going to fix these issues when I get to know the workaround.
-If you know that, help me by telling me!

 # Release notes
+## v2.1 (10/31/2020)
+Fixed issues around inputting to edit controls.

+Fixed other minor issues.

 ## v2 (9/28/2020)
 General Release